Mamie Hilyer

 Mamie Hilyer (née Nichols; 20 December 1863 – 14 December 1916) was an African American pianist and promoter of classical music, who founded the Treble Clef Club (1897) and the Samuel Coleridge-Taylor Choral Society (1901) in Washington D.C., playing a significant role in nurturing the district's musical culture.

 Early life

 Mamie Elizabeth Nichols was born in the District of Columbia on 20 December 1863.
 She married Andrew Franklin Hilyer, a businessman, author, and civil rights leader in 1886.
 The couple had a son, Gale Pillsbury Hilyer, born on 15 April 1891.
 Gale Hilyer attended Howard University, followed by the University of Minnesota, graduating in 1912 and becoming a lawyer.
 He helped to establish an NAACP branch in Minneapolis.
 The Hilyers also had a daughter, Kathleen.

-An accomplished pianist and an 'active member of the city's black upper class', Mamie Hilyer became a devoted champion of 'good music' and its cultivation among Black Washingtonians.